“Please state your name for the record.”

 Ashrinn nodded.
 “That fits with what we know of his personality.”

-“Do you have their names?”
+“Can you give us their names?”
 Ashrinn asked.

 “As I mentioned earlier,” Drianna told him, “we monitor these rooms.
 All of this is being recorded.”